 Equal Power Over Community Assets

-Arizona law gives each spouse full, independent management authority over separate property.
-For community property, the default rule is equality: both spouses share equal management, control, and disposition rights.
+Under community property law, Arizona gives each spouse full, independent authority over separate property.
+For community property, the default rule is equality.
+Both spouses share equal management, control, and disposition rights.
 Either spouse can act alone for routine community transactions.

 Either spouse separately may acquire, manage, control or dispose of community property or bind the community, except that joinder of both spouses is required in any of the following cases: 1.
 Any transaction for the acquisition, disposition or encumbrance of an interest in real property other than an unpatented mining claim or a lease of less than one year.

-A.R.S. § 25-214(C)(1)That single word, "joinder," carries significant weight.
+A.R.S. § 25-214(C)(1)That single word, "joinder," carries real weight.
 It means both spouses must sign.
-One spouse cannot sell the family home, take out a mortgage on community real estate, or sign a long-term lease without the other spouse's written consent.
-This protection prevents one spouse from making unilateral decisions about the couple's most valuable assets.
+One spouse cannot sell the family home or take out a mortgage on community real estate alone.
+A long-term lease also requires both signatures.
+This protection prevents one spouse from making one-sided decisions about the couple's most valuable assets.

 When Both Signatures Are Required

 The statute identifies three situations where joinder is mandatory.
-First, any real property transaction (buying, selling, or encumbering real estate) requires both spouses to participate.
+First, any real property transaction requires both spouses to take part.
+This covers buying, selling, or placing a lien on real estate.
 Second, any transaction involving a guaranty, indemnity, or suretyship needs joint consent.
 Third, after a divorce petition has been served, neither spouse can bind the community without the other's agreement.

 The spouses have equal management, control and disposition rights over their community property and have equal power to bind the community.

-A.R.S. § 25-214(B)For estate planning, this statute underscores why both spouses must be involved in creating and funding a trust.
+A.R.S. § 25-214(B)For estate planning, this statute highlights why both spouses must be involved in creating and funding a trust.
 If community real estate is being transferred into a living trust, both spouses need to sign the deed.
-Skipping that step can create title issues that surface years later, often at the worst possible time.
+Skipping that step can create title issues that surface years later.
+Understanding community property law helps families avoid these problems from the start.